-Best stylish plant mister
+Best miniature plant mister

 If you’re looking for a mister you can proudly leave out in the open, Igor Josifovic and Judith de Graaff, authors of Urban Jungle: Living and Styling With Plants, recommend this brass model from famed gardening-tool brand Haws.
-They love the mister (which also comes in copper and nickel) for its simplicity: “The press plunger is easy to use and the size of water droplets is really nice and small.”
+They love the mister (which also comes in brass and nickel) for its simplicity: “The press plunger is easy to use and the size of water droplets is really nice and small.”
 And because it “looks really good paired with plants.”
 Josifovic and de Graaff recommend using misters on tropical plants (ferns, orchids, Calathea, Maranta, banana plants, and air plants), and misting them in the early morning, because sunlight can help the moisture evaporate.

-Best basic plant mister
+Best glass plant mister

-Best heavy-duty plant mister
+Best ergonomic plant mister

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.